krivard/codalab-worksheets-wiki/Setup-Local-Worksheets.md

 ## New Worker System

 Workers actually execute the commands to create run bundles.
 We use Docker to ensure that a run bundle is self-contained.
 First, [install docker](Installing-Docker).

+You will then need to set up one or more workers.
+To set up a worker that can run bundles from any user, first create the root user:

+    cd $HOME/codalab-cli
+    scripts/create-root-user.py

+which will create the 'codalab' user.

+Then, to start a worker, do:

+    cd $HOME
+    codalab-cli/worker/worker.sh --bundle-service-url http://localhost:2900

+You will need to specify the 'codalab' user and the password you picked when you created the root user.